 Benefits with Trifilon Revo

-- 70-90% CO2 reduction compared to standard polyolefins
+- Up to 75% CO2 reduction compared to standard polyolefins

 - Freedom to color — Not just grey or black